 - i.
 Existing federal and provincial laws do not specifically deal with transactions carried out in the digital environment.
 Although electronic transactions are not specifically excluded from the scope of these statutes, the provisions of these laws do not take into account ubiquitous nature of transaction carried out by consumers with the goods suppliers and service providers.
 Due to this, at times the consumers are discouraged from approaching consumer courts and the also the courts find it difficult to determine issues such as court's territorial jurisdiction, location of services/goods providers etc. - ii.
 Awareness level of the general public about consumer protection laws is also very low.
-Even in the urban areas a large number of people do not approach consumer protection courts for redress of their grievances against goods suppliers and service providers. - Efficient alternate dispute resolution systems are necessary for addressing consumers' concerns expeditiously.
+Even in the urban areas a large number of people do not approach consumer protection courts for redress of their grievances against goods suppliers and service providers. - iii.
+Efficient alternate dispute resolution systems are necessary for addressing consumers' concerns expeditiously.
 In Pakistan there are no noticeable alternate dispute resolution systems.
 There are a few centres established by the Lahore High Court in a few districts of Punjab in which 'serving judges' play the role of mediators.
-Various countries, have introduced elaborate multi-tiered systems for dispute resolution in e-Commerce industry.
-For instance, disputes relating to domain names and disputes involving huge B2B transactions are entertained by the Online Dispute Resolution Center of China International Economic and Trade Arbitration Commission (CIETAC), information exchange platform general disputes relating to e-Commerce can be resolved by the Online Dispute Resolution Center established by e-Commerce Laws Net and Beijing Deofar Consulting Ltd.Large marketplaces, such as AliExpress, have developed their own internal complaint mechanisms.
-Arbitration in China is conducted under a general law, which was passed in 1994.A large number of developed, less developed and developing countries have enacted new arbitration laws in the last two decades to ease the burden on courts and to provide for a less time consuming and less costly process for settlement of disputes.
+Various countries, like China, have introduced elaborate multi-tiered systems for dispute resolution in e-commerce industry.
+For instance, disputes relating to domain names and disputes involving huge B2B transactions are entertained by the Online Dispute Resolution Center of China International Economic and Trade Arbitration Commission (CIETAC), information exchange platform general disputes relating to e-commerce can be resolved by the Online Dispute Resolution Center established by E-commerce Laws Net and Beijing Deofar Consulting Ltd.22Large marketplaces, such as AliExpress, have developed their own internal complaint mechanisms.
+Arbitration in China is conducted under a general law which was passed in 1994.23A large number of developed, less developed and developing countries have enacted new arbitration laws in the last two decades to ease the burden on courts and to provide for a less time consuming and less costly process for settlement of disputes.

-&lt;sup>20 Islamabad Consumer Protection Act, 1995, The Punjab Consumer Protection Act, 2005, Sindh Consumer Protection Act 2015, Khyber Pakhtunkhwa Consumer Protection Act, 1997 and Baluchistan Consumer Protection Act, 2003
+20 Islamabad Consumer Protection Act, 1995, The Punjab Consumer Protection Act, 2005, Sindh Consumer Protection Act 2015, Khyber Pakhtunkhwa Consumer Protection Act, 1997 and Baluchistan Consumer Protection Act, 2003

-&lt;sup>21SBP's CPD Circular No. 04 of 2014 (August 29, 2014)
+21SBP's CPD Circular No. 04 of 2014 (August 29, 2014)

 - i.
-The existing Federal and Provincial consumer protection laws shall be amended with consumer centric approach to specifically address, inter alia, the following issues: - (a) definition of 'online transactions' between consumers and online goods suppliers/sellers and service providers; - (b) receiving complaints relating to online transactions between consumers and online retailer shops, marketplaces, and auction places, financial institutions and any other online service provider in any sector; - (c) determination of jurisdiction for entertaining complaints involving online transactions: - (d) in case of acceptance of a claim, determination of loss caused to the consumer and its payment by the online merchant along with costs of proceedings incurred by consumer, in addition to refund of actual price paid. - (e) An online Dispute Resolution mechanism will be developed for B2B e-Commerce by incorporating necessary amendments in the draft Trade Dispute Resolution Act.
+The existing Federal and Provincial consumer protection laws shall be amended with consumer centric approach to specifically address, inter alia, the following issues: - (a) definition of 'online transactions' between consumers and online goods suppliers/sellers and service providers; - (b) receiving complaints relating to online transactions between consumers and online retailer shops, marketplaces, and auction places, financial institutions and any other online service provider in any sector; - (c) determination of jurisdiction for entertaining complaints involving online transactions; - (d) in case of acceptance of a claim, determination of loss caused to the consumer and its payment by the online merchant along with costs of proceedings incurred by consumer, in addition to refund of actual price paid.

-The relevant federal and provincial consumer protection laws in which the above proposed amendments shall be made are: (i) Islamabad Consumer Protection Act, 1995; (ii) The Punjab Consumer Protection Act, 2005; (iii) Sindh Consumer Protection Act 2015; (iv) Khyber Pakhtunkhwa Consumer Protection Act, 1997; and (v) Baluchistan Consumer Protection Act, 2003.
+The relevant federal and provincial consumer protection laws in which the above proposed amendments shall be made are: (i) Islamabad Consumer Protection Act, 1995;(ii) The Punjab Consumer Protection Act, 2005;(iii) Sindh Consumer Protection Act 2015;(iv) Khyber Pakhtunkhwa Consumer Protection Act, 1997; and (v) Baluchistan Consumer Protection Act, 2003.